d12frosted/elpa-mirror/melpa/embark-consult-readme.txt

 This package provides integration between Embark and Consult.
+To use it, arrange for it to be loaded once both of those are loaded:

+(with-eval-after-load 'consult
+(with-eval-after-load 'embark
+(require 'embark-consult)))

-It contains some functionality previously contain in Embark itself:
+Some of the functionality here was previously contained in Embark
+itself:

-- Support for consult-buffer, so that you get the correct actions for each type of entry in cosult-buffer's list.
+- Support for consult-buffer, so that you get the correct actions for each type of entry in consult-buffer's list.

 - Support for consult-line, consult-outline, consult-mark and consult-global-mark, so that the insert and save actions don't